 Jason has obtained significant victories for both plaintiffs and defendants in civil litigation matters.
 For example, Plaintiffs represented by Jason obtained a $100 million class action settlement from one of the world’s largest real estate companies.
+Also, on behalf of a plaintiff, he settled a $30 million federal securities fraud lawsuit after defeating eight defendants’ summary judgment motions.
 Additionally, a defendant represented by Jason in an arbitration defeated multi-million dollar breach of contract and fraud claims.

 In criminal representations, Jason has persuaded state and federal prosecutors to not bring charges against his clients; obtained a “no jail time” sentence for a client who was accused of perpetrating a multi-million dollar fraud; and has won sentencing appeals in two different federal appellate courts.